Anxiety & Stress

 Distinguishing between normal stress and clinical anxiety can be challenging because they share many similar symptoms.

-Remember that both Psychological stress and Anxiety disorder are treatable conditions.
-Whether you're dealing with situational Psychological stress or clinical Anxiety disorder, there are effective strategies and treatments available to help you feel better and function more effectively.
+Remember that both stress and anxiety are treatable conditions.
+Whether you're dealing with situational stress or clinical anxiety, there are effective strategies and treatments available to help you feel better and function more effectively.